turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

 While it's nice to drop into IRB to see if there are methods that exist in Ruby that I can use to solve my problem, it's even better to put a `pry` *into my code* to see exactly what I can do given the other methods and variables I've defined.

-Let's run the Hippogriff test again, and review the errors that are generated theere:
+Let's run the Hippogriff test again, and review the errors that are generated there:

 ```
 Error: